Kyledesma/ETL_Project/README.md

 #### Questions to Answer

-1. In 2019, were the highest played players on-field production worth the salaries?
+1. In 2019, did the players with the highest salaries have the highest WAR(wins above replacement)?
-1. Did certain postiions have a higher chance of having a higher WAR?
+1. Was there any correlation between player position and WAR/salary?
+1. How does age play a role in both salary and WAR?

 #### Data Sources